 What is the Anatomy of Action?

 The AoA separates lifestyles into 5 main domains:

 It maps out top-priority actions individuals everywhere can take to reduce their carbon footprint based on scientific evidence and hopefully makes us rethinking how we consume.
 By making individual changes to what food we eat, the stuff we buy, how we spend our money, how we move around and what we do for fun, we can bring about new ways of living that have more positive planet impacts.

 This is what I’m joining and hoping to help and spread the word.
 What we’d like to achieve is to show the next generation of consumers and change-makers – to that sustainable living is easy and it’s much more fun and fulfilling than the opposite.
 It also saves the planet.
 So let’s see what is all about:

-Breaking it down to small, achievable actions what this all means is that by tackling these 5 areas of life and making changes for a more sustainable lifestyle is simple and we can all do it.
+Breaking it down to small, achievable actions what this all means is that by tackling these 5 areas of life and making changes for a more sustainable lifestyle and rethinking how we consume is simple and we can all do it.